in 2016, we held monthly conversations about public transportation in indianapolis and the role we can play in changing its future.

 Above, view the 2016 IndyGo Network (left), and the proposed 2021 IndyGo Network (right).

-This November, every Marion County voter will be asked if they support a referendum to implement the Marion County Transit Plan.
-This plan will result in:
+In November 2016, every Marion County voter was asked if they support a referendum to implement the Marion County Transit Plan.
+The answer was yes, and the plan will result in:

 - 70% more service